Sciatic Pain - Causes and Treatments

 Sciatic Nerve Pain Rehab - Inflamed Sciatic Nerve

 Pain in my Lower Back and Treatment

 When I first started having the pain I read a little bit about sciatica and hoped it would go away on its own, which it often does.
 That was not to be the case for me.
-I finally saw a doctor who did some x-rays and an MRI which showed spinal stenosis, which was putting pressure on the nerve.
+I finally saw a doctor who did some x-rays and an MRI, which showed spinal stenosis was putting pressure on the nerve.

 I purchased a Lifeform seat cushion that contains visco-elastic memory foam, which conforms to the body.
 It was amazing how much relief I received from this cushion.
 I could drive much more comfortably and use the computer for longer periods of time.

 - Cold packs can be placed on the painful area for twenty minutes up to several times a day.

 - Hot packs after two or three days of pain may be applied to the painful area.
 A heating pad on low setting also works and can be alternated with cold packs.

 - Stretching exercises for the lower back may help relieve the nerve root compression.
 Be careful not to jerk your body or twisted during the stretches.
 Hold the stretch for at least thirty seconds.